Construction Contract Cost Plus or Fixed Fee - New York 2025

 Get Form

-what is cost plus in construction Preview on Page 1.
+cost plus construction Preview on Page 1

 Here's how it works